-Paid Traffic Sources
+The Value of Paid Traffic Sources

-In 2018, 72% of marketers vowed to increase their marketing budgets to invest more in paid traffic sources, particularly PPC.
-It’s easy to understand why–paid traffic sources can help you generate a lot of web traffic to your offer or website!
+In 2018, 72% of marketers vowed to increase their marketing budgets to invest more in paid traffic sources, particularly pay-per-click (PPC).
+It’s easy to understand why: paid traffic sources can help you generate a LOT of web traffic to your offer or website!

 There are a few things you need to consider before you begin investing in paid traffic.
 For one, who’s your target audience?
 For another, on what platform are you most likely to find them?
 What devices do they use?
 Investigate your audience before you find yourself a source.